Pedestrians Struck in Reston

 Virginia’s legislature is currently considering a distracted driving bill, HB 181.
 This Bill would make it illegal for drivers to use cell phones that are not mounted somewhere in their cars.
 This bill passed the state Senate on in March, but it was subject of debate.
 The Bill must go back to the House of Delegates for final approval because of changes the state Senate made.
 This new law could be a big boost for pedestrian safety in Virginia.

 Because of the complexities of Virginia law, it is crucial to hire an attorney who is familiar with the requirements vehicle drivers and pedestrians must follow.
 Merely alleging that a vehicle struck a pedestrian is not enough to succeed on a legal claim.
-If you or someone you know has been injured by a car while acting as a pedestrian in Virginia, contact KBA at 855-281-2571.
+If you or someone you know has been injured by a car while acting as a pedestrian in Virginia, contact KBA today.